-|Scientific Name||Acer negundo|
+|Botanical Name||Acer negundo|

 |Plant Type||Deciduous tree|

-|Flower Color||Pale green|
+|Flower Color||Pale green (not showy)|

 |Native Areas||North America|